Cusco Travel Guide: The Best Cafes in Cusco, Peru

 Jack’s Cafe

-The line out of the door for an entire Sunday is what first drew my attention to this cafe occupying a bustling corner on the edge of San Blas.
+The line out of the door for an entire Sunday is what first drew my attention to this cafe occupying a bustling corner on the edge of San Blas, just one block up from the historic center.
 I’m not one to wait in lines, especially when there are a plethora of other good cafe options.
 So when I passed this corner a few days later and saw there wasn’t a line, I figured I’d give it a chance.
-Upon entering, I noticed tourists occupied every table in this packed cafe.
-The second thing I noticed was the prices – much more expensive than the other cafes I visited.
-However, when my avocado toast breakfast arrived the portion was USA sized, slightly justifying the price.

 Almost as soon as I swallowed my last bite, the bill arrived.
 It was obvious that lingering to plan my how to take Peru Hop from Cusco to Lima was not an option.
 I paid and left, spending a total of about 45 minutes here.
 The food was good, but I’d grown accustomed to enjoying the slow pace of Cusco’s cafes.
-With Jack’s being so crowded with tourists, a bit pricey, and rushed I knew I wouldn’t return.
-But, it did feel a bit like home, so if you’re homesick for a good USA style breakfast, this is your spot!
+With Jack’s being so crowded with tourists, a bit pricey, and rushed, I knew I wouldn’t return.

 Jack's Cafe